JMC’s Leykamm recognized as AMC Employee of the Quarter

+“Paul is among the command's finest,” said Mark Featherston, Chief of JMC’s Quality Assurance Division.
+“Paul has been instrumental to the JMC Quality Assurance team by developing the JMC Corrosion Prevention and Control (CPC) Program in accordance with Army Regulation AR 11-42, Army CPC Program and Department of the Army Pamphlet DA PAM 11-42, Army CPC Program.

+“Corrosion prevention has a direct effect on JMC's core mission to maintain the readiness and reliability of ammunition stocks stored at JMC’s installations,” Featherston added.
+“Paul has been working closely with directorates and divisions within JMC to establish higher headquarters CPC reporting requirements, establish Fiscal Year 2024 Corrosion Funding, and update the Munitions History Program Magazine Inspection Module to better incorporate CPC findings.”

-Paul Leykamm, the Joint Munitions Command’s Quality Assurance Ammunition Surveillance program and compliance systems lead, was recently recognized by the Army Materiel Command as an AMC Employee of the Quarter for the second quarter, Fiscal Year 2024.
+Army Materiel Command recently recognized Leykamm for his efforts, as he was named an AMC Employee of the Quarter for the second quarter, Fiscal Year 2024.

+“I feel deeply honored with the recognition and humbled by it,” Leykamm said.
+“However, there are many folks and teammates who have helped me, and I give them credit.
+I wouldn’t have received this honor if it wasn’t for the collective efforts of them.”

+Leykamm considers himself a lifelong learner, and his advice to fellow Civilian employees is on that topic.

 |Date Taken: